Staff

 (231) 722-7878 ext.
 230

+In 2023, Lauryn graduated from Grand Valley State University where she earned her Bachelor of Science in Geography, as well as certifications in Sustainable Urban and Regional Development, Geographic Information Systems (GIS), and Environmental Remote Sensing (RS).
 Before becoming a Planner, Lauryn was a designer, working to customize dream spaces for all levels of skill – DIYers to contractors.
-She emulates this do-it-yourself attitude by teaching herself to paint, write, and cross-stitch.
+She emulates this do-it-yourself attitude by teaching herself to paint, write, and scross-0stitch.
 Currently, she resides in Allendale where she roller skates by day and stargazes at night!

 (231) 722-7878 ext.
 150